 William holds a B.A. in government from Cornell University, and a M.A. and Ph.D in political science from Duke University.
-His research centers on international political economy, with a focus on how international financial markets react to and, in turn, affect domestic political processes (Pricing Politics: Financial Markets and Political Processes, Cambridge University Press, 2006).
-His research also investigates the strategic choices of political actors, including how parties manage candidate nominations and how legislators develop reputations for trustworthiness, effectiveness, and loyalty.
-His recent work has been recognized with several best paper awards, including the 2015 Patrick J. Fett Award and the 2014 Jewell-Lowenberg Award.
+His most recent book, Legislative Style (University of Chicago Press, 2018), investigates how members of Congress allocate their time and effort across different activities.
+His research examines the strategic choices of political actors, including how parties manage candidate nominations, and how the potential for immigration across borders shapes foreign policy choices.
+His work has been recognized with several best paper awards, including the 2015 Patrick J. Fett Award and the 2014 Jewell-Lowenberg Award.

 Prior to being named Interim Vice Chancellor for Academic Affairs and Provost, Dr. Bernhard was the Executive Vice Provost for Academic Affairs.
 He was previously Associate Provost for Faculty Development from January 2015 through May 2017, as well as Interim Executive Associate Dean for the College of Media from May 2016 through May 2017, when he was appointed Vice Provost for Academic Affairs.
 Before joining the Provost’s Office, he served as the Head of the Department of Political Science (2007-15).
 In 2014-15, he was an Associate in the Center for Advanced Study.